carmelosammarco/tool4NC/README.md

 ### splitnc ("path_input file",  "path_output folder", "type", "suffix")

 This function can split the data by type; DAY (DD), MONTH (YYYYMM) and YEAR (YYYY).
 It gives the option to add a suffix to the generated data.

-### plotintime ("path_input file","variable_name","path_output folder",frame_for_second)

-This fuction is able to generate a dynamic plot showing the variation of the selected variable in fuction of the time steps recorded into.

 ## Case examples: